"I'm Sorry" - How Losing My Mother Shaped My Approach To Care

 Those are usually the first words spoken in response to me revealing that I lost my mom to cancer as a sophomore in college.
 When you really consider the words, the response doesn’t make a whole lot of sense.

 The person apologizing never manipulated the genes that predisposed my mother to a higher risk of ovarian cancer.
 They never were the perpetrators of my mother’s relapse as she approached the one-year mark of remission.
-Nor was it them that caused my mother’s shocking weight loss, countless bowl obstructions from organ failure or rendered her bed ridden, cognitively distant and robbed of the brilliant, wonderful women she once was.
+Nor was it them that caused my mother’s shocking weight loss, countless bowl obstructions from organ failure or rendered her bed ridden, cognitively distant and robbed of the brilliant, wonderful woman she once was.

 That was cancer.

 People apologize for the terrible pain that this disease caused.
 I feel it’s only natural to respond with some form of sympathy or empathy when news of a loss becomes the topic of a conversation.
-We are all, on fundamental level, connected emotionally.
+We are all, on a fundamental level, connected emotionally.
 Yet, for me, the grief, pain, and confusion over the loss of my mother was something that I came to terms with a long time ago.
 And while sharing can sometimes be therapeutic when dealing with the death of a loved one, I find it even more impactful as a form of inspiration.
 But before I get to that, I want to share a little about the woman whom has always inspired me: Kari Jo Lien-Erdwins.

 Now, to understand my mom you’ve got to understand something first -- the five F’s of Kari.